NubeIO/rubix-ce-docs/docs/rubix-ce/wires/adding-nodes.md

 To add nodes from the Node Palette in Rubix Wires, follow these steps:

-1. Open the Node Palette, which displays different node groups.
+1. Open the Node Pallet, which displays different node groups.
 2. Click on a node group to expand it, revealing the available nodes within that group.
 3. Locate the specific node you want to add to your workflow.
 4. Click and drag the desired node from the Node Palette to the Editor Pane.